Beyond Medical Diagnostics: How Medical Multimodal Large Language Models Think in Space: Methods: SpatialMed

 \subsection{Agentic Benchmark Construction Pipeline}

-We develop a multi-agent pipeline to systematically curate \textbf{SpatialMed}.
-The pipeline leverages specialized computational tools to extract quantitative spatial information from medical images, which is then synthesized with retrieval-augmented generation (RAG) to produce spatial reasoning question-answer pairs.
-A multi-agent validation system, comprising one clinical validation agent and three medical specialist agents, reviews the quality of generated QA pairs.
-To validate the effectiveness of our automated pipeline, we engaged three board-certified radiologists to independently review the generated data, confirming the quality and clinical validity of the spatially-grounded QA pairs.
+We introduce a multi-agent pipeline to curate SpatialMed, where specialized tools extract spatial information from medical images, and RAG~\cite{lewis2020retrieval} synthesizes it into QA pairs.
+One clinical and three specialist agents, with three board-certified radiologists independently confirming clinical validity.